Bilal-A-G/Bilal-A-G.github.io/README.md

 # Home
-This site hosts all the documentation for my personal projects
+This site hosts all documentation for my personal projects, navigate to a section to see documentation for that specific tool